 Postnuptial agreements carry the same benefits and aim as prenuptial agreements, but they are executed during the marriage, not before.
 You may need a postnuptial agreement if you want to accomplish any of the items listed above, but you’re already married to your spouse.
 It may also be beneficial if one spouse runs into a large amount of money, inherits property, or even incurs a large debt.

-Martial agreements can sometimes carry a negative connotation because some people view them as planning for divorce instead of planning on building a life together.
+Martial agreements can sometimes carry a negative connotation.
+Some people view them as planning for divorce instead of planning on building a life together.
 However, for many couples, these agreements are practical, and may even alleviate common stressors that may take a toll on a marriage.
 A marital agreement is for marriage what a will is for a death – making a will does not serve as an impetus for your death, so why should a prenup serve as a motivation for your divorce?